thunder-project/thunder/python/doc/style_guide.rst

 	newdata = self._constructor(newrdd).__finalize__(self)
 	return newdata

 Keep these design considereations in mind when planning to add a new feature.
-It's also a great idea to post an `issue <https://github.com/freeman-lab/thunder/issues>`_, or send a message to the `mailing list <https://groups.google.com/forum/?hl=en#!forum/thunder-user>`_ with your idea, to solicit feedback from the community.
-We can help figure out how to add it!
+It's also a great idea to post an `issue <https://github.com/freeman-lab/thunder/issues>`_, or send a message to the `gitter chatroom <https://gitter.im/thunder-project/thunder>`_ or `mailing list <https://groups.google.com/forum/?hl=en#!forum/thunder-user>`_ with your idea, to solicit feedback from the community.
+We can help!

-(Indexing with “startIdx”, “stopIdx” parameters)

-(TODO - inclusive or no?)